 However, if you simply want to sit down and write a book for the fun of it, you do not have aspirations to publish, to meet a specific deadline, hiring a writing coach would likely cause frustrations.

-Let’s go back to the personal trainer example: If you decided to hire a personal trainer, you probably have a personal goal in mind.
+Let’s go back to the personal trainer example: If you decide to hire a personal trainer, you probably have a personal goal in mind.
 You will get the most out of your investment if you have already decided to meet a certain goal and decided to hire a trainer to guide you through the process to do so.

 If you hire a trainer but don’t have a goal and are satisfied with where you’re at, the experience may be frustrating for both of you.